Bhargav1470/Linux-Assignment/README.md

 2. To add password. <br>
          ***sudo passwd username***  <br>
 3. By default newly created user will not have sudo permissions

+#Question 3 : Configure your system in such a way that when a user type and executes a describe command from anywhere of the system it must list all the files and folders of the user's current directory.